JasmineZhangxyz/ultrasound-liver-classifier/README.md

 - `Liver_SVM.ipynb`:
 - `Liver_CNN.ipynb`: Simple CNN with 2 Convolutional Layers (with ReLU activation, 2x2 Max-Pooling) with 3x3 kernel, 30% Dropout Layer, and 2 Fully-Connected Layers.
 We use an Adam optimizer and Cross Entropy Loss function for training.
 This Notebook also includes attention map visualizations to identify how the model recognizes liver features.

+- the `/models` folder holds saved models for loading.

 ## Helper Functions